perryharlock/perryharlock/README.md

 A copy of my portfolio site www.perryharlock.co.uk
 (redirected from phwebs.co.uk)

-To run the site locally run:
+To run the site locally:

 ```
 npm install